Communication

 Published on: March 9 , 2026

-Still too few female scientists are creating start-ups with patents in Europe
+There are still too few female scientists launching startups with patents in Europe

 Updated on: March 4 , 2026